Ultan-Kearns/AppliedProject/README.md

 + Maybe an issue with NodeMailer as gmail may prevent authentication due to security issues(this is an issue with GMAIL and not the app)
 + Voice Recognition does not work on Firefox or other browsers, this is due to a limitation with the Annyang library
 + Spamming buttons may cause app to crash and you may have to logout and login again.
-+ Twilio may not work as the auth codes are shifted on public repo.
++ Twilio code on GCP is different so please use GCP to use the actual app
 ### Important notice: All code detailed in this repo is my own except where referenced otherwise.
 I reused some code developed previously for the nodemailer function and login function in the server file which is referenced in the comments.

 ### IMPORTANT NOTE RUN ALL COMMANDS WITHOUT QUOTATIONS